Don-Soby-2007/User_Administration/README.md

 - Access the web interface at `http://localhost:5000` (or your configured port).
 - Register a new user or log in with existing credentials.
-- Manage users, roles, and permissions through the admin dashboard.
+- Manage users and permissions through the admin dashboard.

 ## 👤 Contributing